Lay3rLabs/telegram-payments/docs/Telegram.md

 Bots talking to each other could potentially get stuck in unwelcome loops.
 To avoid this, we decided that bots will not be able to see messages from other bots regardless of mode.
 ```

-## Proposed Solutions
+## Proposed Solution

-### Long Polling

-If we have just one Telegram Bot account and one API key shared with all, we can use long polling to receive updates.
-We just remove requirement 2, and have the backend server also use long polling for this.
-And we stay close to the original design

 ### Payment Group

-In this case, we have one API key for the backend server (read-write) and aggregator (write-only).
-We have a second TG bot and API key shared among all operators for reading.
-THis bot should be mute, or at least have a funny name, so no one wants to send messages from it.
-Let's call these "Payment Bot" and "Operator Bot"
+In this case, we have different kinds of bots:

+1. "Messenger Bot": This is a single bot the powered by webhooks, deals with cosmetic messaging only.
+It requires specialized software and runs on a traditional server.
+2. "Operator Bots": These aren't really bots, rather they are keys operators use to read messages only.
+Each operator has their own bot key.

-A user of the service, will interact with a group containing them and both bots.
-The "Payment Bot" writing to them, and the "Operator Bot" allowing all operators to listen in.
+A user of the service will interact with a group containing all of these bots.
+Users send messages to the group and the bots react accordingly:

-How do we create this easily?
-Plan:

-1. User starts a chat with the Payment Bot (/start)
-2. Payment Bot creates a group and invites the Operator Bot
-3. Payment Bot sends a link to the user to join the group
-4. User sends commands to this group.

-Questions:

-1. Can a bot create a group and add people?
-2. Can we embed mini-apps to a group?
-Or only in the direct chat?

-## Plan

-I think the "Payment Group" is the most secure yet practical solution for scaling out later.
-However, it is not the most user-friendly, nor is it clear if it will work or hit another Telegram API issue.

-For the Hackathon, let's just use Long Polling everywhere and see if that works.
+1. "Messenger Bot": handles cosmetic messaging such as welcome messages, giving instructions, etc.
+2. "Operator Bots": read messages from users and process them (e.g. approve payments).

+However, there is one major problem:

+The Bot API disallows creating groups and adding people: https://core.telegram.org/bots/api#making-requests-on-behalf-of-a-user

+For the purpose of the hackathon, this means all users are in one group together, which is not ideal.
+It also means that operator bots must be added manually by a human admin.

+### Scaling for production

+In production, the `MTProto`/`grammers` APIs can be used to create groups and add people programmatically.

+This has several advantages:

+1. Each user can have their own private group with the bots, improving privacy and security.
+2. Bots can be added programmatically, improving usability.

+However, this requires setting up a real user account tied to a personal phone number and is out of scope for the hackathon.

+At scale, due to the restrictions Telegram places on this approach, it may be necessary to have multiple user accounts (and phone numbers) to create groups for new users due to rate restrictions.